 c.
 Provide a full description of the strata that were created. d.
 Provide a full description of how clusters were formed.
 5. orders of the selected areas clearly identified at the time of canvassing?
-6. Were all I sampled areas visited by canvassing teams? ☐ Yes (Go to Question 7.) \square No (Respond to Parts a and b.) a.
-Was the subset of areas randomly chosen? ☐ Yes ☐ No b.
+Yes ∐ No 6.
+Were al l sampled areas visited by canvassing teams?
+Yes Yes (Go to Question 7.) 🔀 No (Respond to Parts a and b.) a.
+Was the subset of areas randomly chosen? ⊠ Yes □ No b.
 Describe how the subsample of visited areas was drawn.
 Include the number of areas sampled and the number of areas canvassed.
+39 areas were randomly sampled, and 31 areas were visited.
+One inspector had Covid-19 infection and did not complete some site visits.

-7 Were fie eld observers provided with a detailed map of the canvassing areas? ·• No escribe the canvassing instructions given to the field observers.
-8. ☐ Yes If No, re If Yes, de eld observers instructed to find all outlets in the assigned area?
-No spond to Question 9. escribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10.
+7. Were field observers provided with a detailed map of the canvassing areas?
+If No, describe the canvassing instructions given to the field observers.
+8. Were fie eld observers instructed to find all outlets in the assigned area? ⊠ No If Yes, d espond to Question 9. escribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10.
 9. If a full canvassing was not conducted: a.
-How many predetermined outlets were to be observed in each area? b.
-What were the starting points for each area? c.
-Were these starting points randomly chosen? ☐ Yes ☐ No d.
+How many predetermined outlets were to be observed in each area? $\underline{6}$ b.
+What were the starting points for each area?
+Randomly selected c.
+Were these starting points randomly chosen? ∑ Yes □ No d.
 Describe the selection of the starting points.